AugustWahlberg/Community-Science-Museum/README.md

 Website for local science museum - Semester project 1, Noroff 2021

 ## Description
 This is my semester project for my first semester at Noroff.
 In this project, I have created a website for the fictive costumer Community Science Museum.
 The website is made to appeal to both kids (7-15 years) and families with young children.
 All illustrations, including the logo, are self made.
+You can read the full project report [here](https://drive.google.com/file/d/1qKnTTcMSAmv3uYXz2j6H_sWk3r7kVyhK/view?usp=sharing)

 ## Brief